 Measure 6 - Electronic Laboratory Reporting (ELR)

-The BIDLS ELR portal has met Stage 2 MU (2014 Rules) requirements since October 1, 2013 and will meet Stage 3 MU requirements as of August 2018.
+The BIDLS ELR portal has met Stage 2 MU (2014 Rules) requirements since October 1, 2013 and Stage 3 MU requirements as of November 01 2018.
 Hospitals currently submitting ELR data to BIDLS meet Meaningful Use requirements; no change in reporting method is required to meet the ELR objective.

 The portal is able to transform messages currently sent from hospitals (in HL7 2.3.1 or SMF formats) to HL7 2.5.1 format; BIDLS also accepts HL7 2.5.1 messages.
 A copy of the Meaningful Use certificate and a letter stating that the hospital routinely sends electronic laboratory reports will be provided to all data providers upon request.